Comments and Responses

 Click on the following link and fill out the registration form according to the profile you wish to have on GRP:

 Prior to uploading your paper, please make sure it meets the following requirements:

-- Cover letters, assignments, Editorial Committee approvals and informed consent shall be submitted in .pdf format.
+- Assignments, Editorial Committee approvals and informed consent shall be submitted in .pdf format.

-Your cover letter provides the opportunity to summarize your work to the editor.
+Your cover letter provides the opportunity to provide a general overview of your work to the editor.
 Your cover letter shall include:

 - Spanish and English titles for the paper.